Ryanb021/reading-notes/README.md

 ## 3 Reminders to stay in a growth mindset:

-1. Reminder 1
+1. Family
-2. Reminder 2
+2. Get back up when you fall down.
+Never give up.
-3. Reminder 3
+3. Avoid distractions.
+Stay in the path of your goals.
+Reach it!